renegadedigital/bcr-lawyers-website/README.md

 # Beckwith Cleverdon Rees Website Generator

-commands that will see you developing and deploying the site in no time:
+The BCR site is built using the Gatsby website generator.
+Here are some simple commands that will see you developing and deploying the site in no time:

 [![Netlify Status](https://api.netlify.com/api/v1/badges/61aabf4d-7226-4e90-b6b6-1a90bd6ac105/deploy-status)](https://app.netlify.com/sites/bcrlawyers/deploys)